joinpursuit/Pursuit-Core-Web-Conditionals-Lab/README.md

 * LF.4

 ## Prerequisites
-* Exerperience with values types and operators
+* Experience with values types and operators

 ___